thiomajid/AtomStudio/README.md

 ## It's a desktop music player developed as a side project.

-Currently only the UI is being created.
+Currently only UI is being created.

 ---